fleetdm/fleet/handbook/people.md

 We like to celebrate our achievements weekly in `#general`.
   - Every Thursday night, Charlie creates a thread in #help-manage requesting weekly updates, and managers will reply to the thread with their weekly updates.
-  - On Friday afternoon, Charlie updates the KPIs in the weekly updates spreadsheet, and on Friday night, Charlie will post the updates in #general.
+  - Friday afternoons, Charlie updates the KPIs in the weekly updates spreadsheet, and Friday nights, Charlie will post the updates in #general.

 ## Rituals